Simran-B/gitbook-plugin-toolbar/README.md

 ### Configuration

-This plugin can be configured in the `book.json`:
+This plugin can be configured in `book.json`:

 ```js
 {